stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/02-data-center/01-maas/10-register-manage-maas-cloud-accounts.md

 ---
 title: "Register and Manage MAAS Cloud Accounts"
 metaTitle: "Register and Manage MAAS Cloud Accounts"
-metaDescription: "Learn how to register and manage your MAAS cloud accounts in Palette."
+description: "Learn how to register and manage your MAAS cloud accounts in Palette."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---